A Mindfulness Morning Routine For More Calm

 A morning mindfulness routine is essentially allowing yourself the space to understand that each morning is a new beginning.
 Every morning we have a new chance to reflect and appreciate the little things we sometimes take for granted.
 Morning mindfulness is a great habit to have and there’s really no downside to slowing down and bringing mindful intention to everything you do before you step out the door.

-Creating a mindfulness morning routine doesn’t mean you have to set aside half an hour to meditate, it can be built into the things you already do in the morning.
+Creating a mindful morning routine doesn’t mean you have to set aside half an hour to meditate, it can be built into the things you already do in the morning.
 In fact, your mindful morning routine can be as short as a few minutes long, depending on what you’d like to do.

-Use this morning mindfulness routine as a framework and take or add things as you see fit.
+Use this morning routine as a framework and take or add things as you see fit.
 Part of making healthy habits stick is finding what works for you personally and taking it one step at a time.

 1. Breathe

 A good mindful morning starts with a breathing exercise.
 This can be incredibly grounding when you wake up and either feel a bit sluggish or rushed.
-The good news is, it doesn’t have to take long.
+The good news is, that it doesn’t have to take long.
 In fact, it can take only 3 minutes with this short mindful breathing exercise.

 • Bring your awareness to your breathing.
 Try to focus only on your breathing for one minute.
 If your mind starts to wander, gently observe your thoughts before bringing your focus back to your breathing